The Fluffy Jackets Sound Studio: The place where dreams are made!

 IF you are re-building walls, you might as well place the cables inside the walls, right?
 So, I found a supplier in the UK (https://www.thatcable.com/) which offers really nice wall-plates through which you can plug in XLR audio cables.
 The initial idea was to have only one entry (for the microphone which would stand next to the amp permanently) but I could only find a wall plate with two XLR entries.
 However, later down the line (pardon the pun), I quickly made use of the second cable-entry as well, as I discovered I could also send the guitar-signal through the XLR cable (made possible by purchasing a XLR-to-TRS-cable).
 At this point, I should - for the benefit of future projects - remember to explain how to solder such cables (I learned this the hard way).
 I attach the instructions above: Hvit = White cable goes to point marked "3", Rød = Red cable goes to the point marked "2" and the final cable goes to the grounded circuit.
 The reason it is important to get this right? well, if you connect it wrong, you end up with an "out of phase" sound, which - although is not bad - would limit your future sound.

 Like Chuck Berry said "there is money to be made from painting and decorating"...
 I found those words to ring through, although - on this occasion I was spending it, rather than making it.
-Still, this green palette should be suitably relaxing and hopefully inspire some creative thougths.
+Still, this green palette should be suitably relaxing and hopefully inspire some creative thoughts.

 The above image shows the corner where the studio is placed.
-I was really pleased with the end result, as the desk fitted nicely and all the other equipment slotted right into place (just as I planned it).
+I was really pleased with the end result, as the desk fitted nicely, and all the other equipment slotted right into place (just as I planned it).

 settled on the Avalon 737 Channel Strip, which basically is a combination of a Mic Pre-Amp, an Equaliser and a Compressor.
 This unit only has one single mic input.
 I say that, but you can also send a line or instrument signal through it (though only one signal at the time).
 I am not a big fan of my own voice (I not fuzzed to admit that, as John Lennon also famously hated his own voice, so I am not alone).
 Anyhow, because of that, I thought it would be good to have an Equaliser, and a compressor to help with my vocal recordings.
-Another benefit is that this unit has a valved (tube), which in theory makes it a bit more analog and old-school sounding (which I like).
-I managed to find this used, and the guy whom I bought it from said it has been used at a studio in Nashville USA for many years, so hopefully it already has some Mojo already.
+Another benefit is that this unit has a valved (tube), which in theory makes it a bit more analogue and old-school sounding (which I like).
+I managed to find this used, and the guy whom I bought it from said it has been used at a studio in Nashville USA for many years, so hopefully it has some Mojo already.

 The Avalon can be connected to record instrument, line or microphone input, and can also be used separately as an EQ or compressor during mix-down, but I do not plan to use much outboard equipment in the mix process.
-I am not an experienced audio engineer, and do not have a pre-conceived notion that I must have a ton of outboard gear -certainly when the common wisedom these days is that the software does just as good a job.
+I am not an experienced audio engineer, and do not have a pre-conceived notion that I must have a ton of outboard gear -certainly when the common wisdom these days is that the software does just as good a job.
 So, I intend to mix mainly in the box, though I am a big believer in that the sound that comes in must be top notch.
 Since I am planning to use this for vocal only - I decided to hardwire the Mic line from the Avalon 737 directly to the sound card (Apollo x8 - read more on that later).
-The reason, is that I do not want to damage the Neumann mic, and since that mic require 48V power, I intend to have the 48V on at all times, and record all vocals + accoustic guitars through this unit.
-Manny Charlton (my friend and professional musician / legendary producer and guitarist for Nazareth) have this same unit, and suggested I record bass guitar through this Mic Pre, so I will try that out. -Once I started to play around with it, I soon discovered that I could plug a line into the back of this unit and send it to the Patch Bay, and from there into the bass-guitar (which means that I can have the bass-cable within easy reach / which saves a lot of time when it comes to the Workflow.
+The reason, is that I do not want to damage the Neumann mic, and since that mic require 48V power, I intend to have the 48V on at all times, and record all vocals + acoustic guitars through this unit.
+Manny Charlton (my mentor and legendary producer / guitarist for Nazareth) have this same unit, and suggested I record bass guitar through this Mic Pre, so I will try that out. -Once I started to play around with it, I soon discovered that I could plug a line into the back of this unit and send it to the Patch Bay, and from there into the bass-guitar (which means that I can have the bass-cable within easy reach / which saves a lot of time when it comes to the Workflow.
 This way, I have the front input open if I wanted to quickly put in another instrument.
-So it is a flexible unit.
+So, it is a flexible unit.

 I had to get a Neve 1073 -which is the industry standard Mic Pre for rock music.